 Simple start: Dedicate 1% of your time (30 mins/week) to mentoring or volunteering.

-How to Implement These Habits
+How to Implement These Success Habits

 Behavioral science tip: It takes 66 days on average to form a habit (European Journal of Social Psychology).
 Start with just 1-2 habits at a time.